-Ariel have welcomed an opportunity to work with Merseyside Police Violence Reduction Unit to help increase awareness of criminal child exploitation in Knowsley primary schools.
+Ariel have welcomed an opportunity to work with Merseyside Police Violence Reduction Partnership to help increase awareness of criminal child exploitation in Knowsley primary schools.

 The new initiative will see Knowsley Police Community Support Officers visit seven Knowsley primary schools to deliver sessions that will support the issues tackled within the resource once schools reopen following lockdown.